davidralphlewis/binaryephemera/_notes/books-read-2025.md

 7.  [[Chain-Gang-All-Stars-by-Nana-Kwame-Adjei-Brenyah]]
 8. *The Other Wind*- [[Ursula-K-LeGuin]]
 9.  *You Dreamed of Empires*- Álvaro Enrique, Translated by Natasha Wimmer
-10. *Persaverance* - Raymond Antrobus
+10. *The Persaverance* - Raymond Antrobus
 11. *Keep Going* - Austin Kleon (re-read)
 12. *The Wild Places* - Robert MacFarlane
 13. *Nobody's Empire* - Stuart Murdoch
+14. *She Who Became The Sun* - Shelley Parker-Chan
+15. *Collision: Stories From the Science of CERN* - Various Authors, Edited by Prof. Rob Appleby & Connie Potter